 The Cybersecurity and Infrastructure Security Agency (CISA) supports and promotes communications capabilities used by emergency responders and government officials across the country.
 In its efforts to advance interoperability, CISA develops the National Emergency Communications Plan (NECP), which is the Nation’s strategic plan that establishes goals, objectives, and actions to enhance and improve interoperable and operable emergency communications.
-The 2014 NECP recognized the broad nature of emergency communications, which includes interoperable communications for emergency medical personnel.
+The 2019 NECP update recommends improved planning and coordination across the Emergency Communications Ecosystem, including emergency medical personnel within the whole community.

-To aid in 2014 NECP implementation, Congress authorized the Department of Homeland Security (DHS) to establish a demonstration project that leverages existing technologies and engages non-medical professionals to help establish or sustain statewide medical communications systems and use existing infrastructure to improve the delivery of rural medical care.
-In 2016, DHS established the Rural Emergency Medical Communications Demonstration Project (REMCDP) to work with a public health or medical facility to examine communications barriers and identify solutions that enhance existing emergency communications infrastructure.
-Following a competitive selection process, DHS awarded $2,000,000 to the University of Mississippi Medical Center (UMMC) for its First Hands Program in September 2016.
-The First Hands Program combines medical and land mobile radio communications education with hands-on exercises to empower first responders providing medical aid in rural communities.
+To aid in NECP implementation, Congress authorized CISA to establish a demonstration project that leverages existing technologies and engages non-medical professionals to help establish or sustain statewide medical communications systems and use existing infrastructure to improve the delivery of rural medical care.
+In 2016, CISA established the Rural Emergency Medical Communications Demonstration Project (REMCDP) to work with a public health or medical facility to examine communications barriers and identify solutions that enhance existing emergency communications infrastructure.
+Following a competitive selection process, CISA awarded $2,000,000 to the University of Mississippi Medical Center (UMMC) for its First Hands Program in September 2016.
+The First Hands Program combined medical and land mobile radio communications education with hands-on exercises to empower first responders providing medical aid in rural communities.
 UMMC’s many accomplishments, successes, and lessons learned are summarized in the FY 2016 Rural Emergency Medical Communications Demonstration Project Closeout Report.

-CISA is applying the 2016 REMCDP best practices to the 2018 REMCDP, as well as sharing lessons learned with other communities to serve as a repeatable model for addressing rural population healthcare needs.
+CISA is applying REMCDP best practices to its programs and services, as well as sharing lessons learned with other communities to serve as repeatable models for addressing rural population healthcare needs.